Watch Rip Esselstyn’s (author of Engine 2 Diet) TEDTalk on how the Plant Strong Diet improved the health of his fire house.

 Studies show that high intake of whole plant foods, such as fruits, vegetables, whole grains, nuts, tea, coffee, red wine and olive oil, decreases levels of oxidative stress and inflammation, which are associated with the development of chronic disease.
 (Nutrition, 2004 and JACC, 2006)

-In the Adventist Health Study II, a vegetarian diet was linked to lower CRP levels, a marker of inflammation.
+In the Adventist Health Study II, a vegetarian diet was linked to lower C-reactive protein (CRP) levels, a marker of inflammation.
 (Ethn Dis, 2011)

 Healthy Gut/Immune System